arthulian/framework/index.md

 # **5. FAIRNESS**

-## **The balance between empathy and accountability, applied irrespective of circumstances, and realized in relationships through reciprocity.**
+## **The balance between empathy and accountability, applied irrespective of circumstances and implemented through reciprocal exchanges.**

 # **Examples:**